MagnumOpuses/allJobAdsWidget/README.md

 * data-limit       - (number) this will limit number of ads per page in the modal.

+Other options are modal(popup)or no modal.

+* data-modal       - set it to false to not use modal, default is to use modal.

-This widget also supplies a count that shows number of jobs:
+There is also a widget also supplies a count that shows number of jobs:

 `<div id="afJobCount"></div>`